Homology transfer products on free loop spaces: orientation reversal on spheres: The transfer and the transfer product

-Unfortunately, no subgroup $G\subset O(2)$ (except the trivial) acts freely on $\Lambda$ and thus the quotient maps $\Lambda\rightarrow \Lambda/\vartheta$ and $\Lambda\rightarrow \Lambda/\theta$ are not a covering maps.
-Nevertheless, also for nonfree actions of a finite group $G$ on $\Lambda$ we get transfer homomorphisms.
-They can be constructed in (at least) two ways: \begin{enumerate} \item Any orbit map $q:X\rightarrow X/G$ of a continuous action of a finite discrete group $G$ on a topological space $X$ is a ramified covering map in the sense of \cite{MR698352}.
-A $d$-fold ramified covering map is a continuous surjective finite-to-one map $p:X\rightarrow Y$ for which a continuous map $t_p:Y\rightarrow SP^d(X)$ exists. $t_p$ maps a $y\in Y$ to the unordered $d$-tupel of points of $p^{-1}(y)$ counted with multiplicities.
-In \cite{MR698352}, a transfer homomorphism $tr:\wt{H}_i(X/G;R)\rightarrow \wt{H}_i(X;R)$ on reduced singular homology for $R=\Z,\Q,\Z_k$ is developed if $X$ and $X/G$ have the homotopy type of connected CW-complexes.
-It uses the homotopy-theoretic definition of homology.\\ Alternatively we can refer to \cite{MR809499}, where a definition of a transfer for ramified coverings as a singular chain map is given.
-This only requires that $X$ is Hausdorff and has the homotopy type of $CW$-complex. \item If $X$ and $X/G$ both have the homotopy type of CW-complexes and $X$ is paracompact and Hausdorff, then by Theorem 1 of \cite{MR105677} or Corollary 10.4 of \cite{MR226631} \v{C}ech homology and singular homology of $X$ and $X/G$, respectively, are isomorphic and we can apply Theorem 7.2 of Section 7 of Chapter 3 of \cite{MR0413144} to get a transfer $tr:H_i(X/G;R)\rightarrow H_i(X;R)$ for singular homology with arbitrary coefficients.
-Since $\Lambda$ is a manifold, it is paracompact and Hausdorff and is has the homotopy type of a countable CW-complex by Corollary 2 of \cite{MR100267}.
-The same also holds for $\Lambda/G$ for any finite subgroup $G$ of $O(2)$ acting as explained in the last section: In fact, $\Lambda/G$ is paracompact, Hausdorff since $q:\Lambda\rightarrow\Lambda/G$ is a perfect map and $\Lambda/G$ is locally contractible since the normal bundle to any orbit is an equivariant vector bundle (\cite[Chapter 1, Theorem 3.1]{MR0413144}, \cite[Theorem 4.4.15]{MR1039321}, \cite[Section 1.5]{MR739783}).
+Alternatively we can refer to \cite{MR809499}, where a definition of a transfer for ramified coverings as a singular chain map is given.
+This only requires that $X$ is Hausdorff and has the homotopy type of $CW$-complex. \item If $X$ and $X/G$ both have the homotopy type of CW-complexes and $X$ is paracompact and Hausdorff, then by Theorem 1 of \cite{MR105677} or Corollary 10.4 of \cite{MR226631} \v{C}ech homology and singular homology of $X$ and $X/G$, respectively, are isomorphic and we can apply Theorem 7.2 of Section 7 of Chapter 3 of \cite{MR0413144} to get a transfer $tr\colon H_i(X/G;R)\to H_i(X;R)$ for singular homology with arbitrary coefficients.
+Since $\Lambda$ is a manifold, it is paracompact and Hausdorff and it has the homotopy type of a countable CW-complex by Corollary 2 of \cite{MR100267}.
+The same also holds for $\Lambda/G$ for any finite subgroup $G$ of $O(2)$ acting as explained in the introduction: In fact, $\Lambda/G$ is paracompact, Hausdorff since $q\colon\Lambda\to\Lambda/G$ is a perfect map and $\Lambda/G$ is locally contractible since the normal bundle to any orbit is an equivariant vector bundle (\cite[Chapter 1, Theorem 3.1]{MR0413144}, \cite[Theorem 4.4.15]{MR1039321}, \cite[Section 1.5]{MR739783}).
 Moreover, since $\Lambda$ has the $O(2)$-homotopy type of $O(2)$-CW-complex, $\Lambda/G$ has the homotopy type of countable CW-complex (\cite[Theorem 4.2]{MR997228}, \cite[Theorem A]{MR1049832}, \cite[Chapter II, Proposition 1.16]{MR889050}, \cite[Corollary 5.2.6]{MR1074175}).
 See also Lemma A.4 in Appendix A of \cite{goresky2009} for a comparison of \v{C}ech and singular homology groups of $\Lambda$. \end{enumerate}